Mike Trout: 2025

 During spring training before the 2025 season, Trout announced that he would play as a right fielder in an effort to stay healthy.

-Trout left the April 30 game with a bone bruise in his left knee, going the next day on the ten-day injured list.
+Trout left the April 30 game with a bone bruise in his left knee, going the next day on the 10-day injured list.
 His injury took longer than expected to heal, and he returned on May 30.
 On July 27, he hit a two-run homer off Seattle's Logan Gilbert for his 1,000th career RBI.
 On September 20, Trout hit his 400th career home run off Rockies pitcher Jaden Hill in the eighth inning.
 He became the 59th player to reach that milestone and the second active player to do so, joining Giancarlo Stanton.
 He is also the 20th player to hit all 400 HRs with one franchise.
 He is the third player to reach the mark with the Angels, joining Dave Winfield (Aug.
 14, 1991 at Minnesota) and Vladimir Guerrero (Aug.
 10, 2009 vs. Tampa Bay).
 On September 26, Trout hit two home runs against the Houston Astros in a 4-3 Angels victory.
-It was the 30th career multihomer game for him as he set a franchise record for most multihomer games in club history.
+It was the 30th career multi-homer game for him as he set a franchise record for most multi-homer games in club history.

+2026

+Trout achieved the Angels franchise record for career extra base hits (797) with a home run against the Royals on April 26.
+The record had previously been held by Garret Anderson.